 Maintenance and improvement of the City's infrastructure is a priority of the City Council and the budget includes funding for the continuation of the 20-year Street Maintenance Plan which will allow for the proper maintenance of every City street over a 20-year period following the completion of the City's current capital improvement program (CIP).
 Street Projects totaling \$1,000,000 will be budgeted in the Street Maintenance Fund.
-The Utility Fund Budget includes \$450,000 for the replacement of the water lines along Wildrose, Cloverleaf and Rosemary.
+The Utility Fund Budget includes \$2,100,000 for infrastructure improvements including replacement of some water lines for \$1,685,000 as required by TCEQ 4x2 mandates, engineering \$130,000, overhaul of well #5 for \$160,000 and sewer contingency \$125,000.